SillyVoices/CatalogMainScript/README.md

-This is a obfuscated catalog heaven admin script
+This is my catalog heaven admin script